zhemani/DollarAmountCalculator/README.md

 # DollarAmountCalculator
-Application to calculate the number of twenties, tens, fives, toonies, and loonies with a given dollar amount.
+A program which calculates the numbers of twenties, tens, fives, toonies, and loonies needed to comprise a specific dollar amount inputted by the user.
 Written in C.